-If your test is positive you must complete the remainder of your seven day self-isolation.
+If your test is positive you must complete the remainder of your ten day self-isolation.
 Anyone in your household should also complete self-isolation for 14 days from when you started having symptoms.
 If your test is negative, you and other household members no longer need to isolate.

 Step 4 - share contacts

 If you test positive for Coronavirus, the NHS Test and Trace service will send you a text or email alert or call you within 24 hours with instructions of how to share details of people you have been in close, recent contact with and places you have visited.
 It is important that you respond as soon as possible so that appropriate advice can be given to those who need it.
 You will be asked to do this online via a secure website or you will be called by one of the NHS contact tracers.

 If you have been in close contact with someone who has tested positive for Coronavirus

 You will be alerted by the NHS Test and Trace service if you have been in close contact with someone who has tested positive for Coronavirus.
 The alert will come either by text or email and you'll need to log on to the NHS Test and Trace website, which is the easiest way for you and the service to communicate with each other - but, if not, a trained call handler will talk you through what you need to do.
 Under 18's will get a phone call and a parent or guardian will be asked to give permission for the call to continue.

 You will be asked to begin self-isolation for up to 14 days, depending on when you last came into contact with the person who has tested positive.
 It's really important to do this even if you don't feel unwell, because it can take up to 14 days for the symptoms to develop.
 This will be crucial to avoid you unknowingly spreading the virus to others.
 Your household doesn't need to self-isolate with you, but they must take extra care to follow the guidance on social distancing and washing your hands.